 Businesses both adapt and generate language.
 Market verticals, industries, have unique vocabularies.
 Same is true of Law and lawyers, medical professionals and scientists.
 I think potting soil, not pod soil… Your kneecap is my patella.
 Your temp is my contingent worker.
 Your Vendor is my Supplier.
 Your candidate is my applicant.
 (But not always…)

-The problem with specialized language is that it produces miscommunication and confusion until all parties in a project are clear about terminology, naming conventions, and are able to readily reference acronyms unique to an engagement.
+The problem of specialized language produces miscommunication and confusion until all parties in a project are clear about terminology, naming conventions, and are able to readily reference acronyms unique to an engagement.

 “What’s the ETA on that S5211 for FDN?”

 “I don’t know – has the OGC done their review?”

 For most technical teams, abbreviations and acronyms are in such common use it seems absurd to spell things out.